tlmader/wmcp/README.md

 ### Environment Variables:
 * DATASOURCE_URL — Defines URL used in spring.datasource.url
-* DATASOURCE_SID — Defines SID used in spring.datasource.url
 * DATASOURCE_USERNAME — Defines username used in spring.datasource.username
 * DATASOURCE_PASSWORD — Defines password used in spring.datasource.password